carndsven/carnd_final_project/README.md

 ![](imgs\dbw_node.png)
 ![](https://github.com/carndsven/carnd_final_project/blob/master/imgs/dbw_node.png)

-The steering controller is a combination of a feed forward control and a distance controler.
+The steering controller is a combination of a feed forward control and a distance controller.
+The feed forward control is used to follow the trajectory in general and due to unknown system latencies, model errors, etc. Is it required to add a distance controller which ensures that the controller follows the trajectory in short distance.

 The dbw status will be taken into account to reset the controller if the safety driver takes over the control to avoid accumulation errors in the controller.

 [TBD] Example image with slight difference between planned and current trajectory.